 - The second most common reason we’ve found is excessive spans between joists, known more so as joist centres.
 To clarify, the distance between each joist is often to big.
 Typically, we’d see joists centred at around 400 to 450 mm apart.
 In properties with cracking ceiling noises, we’ve noted a large number have had joist centres of 600 mm!
 Again, still within regs, but in our opinion, to far apart.

 Even when a thicker sheet flooring material is used, like 22 or 25 mm chipboard, the excessive joist centre of 600 mm just does not offer enough support.
-When the floor upstairs is walked on, particularly when load is applied at the centre point between the joists, a flooring material like ‘chipboard’ will often sag/bow.
+When the floor upstairs is walked on, particularly when load is applied at the centre point between the joists, a flooring material like ‘chipboard’ will often sag/bow over time.
 With this bowing comes torque.
 Torque applied to the joists.
 Resulting in the top of the joists toeing in for that brief moment as someone walks passed.
-The joists for a split second twists, every time a footstep passes.
-This results again in the grinding of the gypsum core material by the screw fixings creating a separation (movement) between the screws and plasterboard.
+The joists for a split second twist.
+This results again in the grinding of the gypsum core material by the screw fixings creating a separation (movement) between the screws and plasterboard (rubbing).
 Resulting in the distinctive cracking sound.

 Well, let’s look a little at the science first.
 Don’t worry, it’s not complicated science.
 As mentioned earlier, the noise comes from a separation of the ceiling plasterboard and fixings/screws.
 During movement (someone walking around the floor above), the fixings and plasterboard rub together.
 This rubbing is actually the cracking sound you’re hearing.
 Of course that doesn’t immediately spring out as the cause, which is why it’s took some considerable investigation to come up with a solution.